 As well as posting regular updates to its official website, the Council also sends regular updates to its members.
 This is so our members are made aware of vital changes that take place in what is considered to be a mercurial industry.

-Starting from 2021, Shippers Today will be published quarterly instead of bi-monthly.
+As of 2021, Shippers Today is published quarterly instead of bimonthly.
 It is also available online at HKTDC Research.